 Call your municipality or report the problem to Port Authority Customer Service to help ensure that the bus stops you use are clear of snow, ice or debris.
 When accumulated near the corner or along the sidewalk, these factors can make it difficult for Port Authority operators to deploy bus lifts or ramps.

 Port Authority's busway and T stations are kept clean of snow, ice and debris to ensure the safety of all riders.

-Do I Have to Visit the Downtown Service Center to Purchase My Half-Fare Tickets?
+Do I have to visit the Downtown Service Center to buy reduced-fare instruments?

 In addition to the completed application, a letter from your primary care physician describing your disability must also be presented in person at the Service Center.
 Riders who have a red-white-&-blue Medicare disability card do not need a doctor's letter and may bring their Medicare card and a photo ID to the Service Center instead.

-If you are approved for a half-fare ID, you will receive a card in the mail within two or three weeks.
-Half-fare ID cards do not expire.
+If you are approved for a reduced fare ID, you will receive a card in the mail within two or three weeks.
+These ID cards do not expire.

-When Customer Service is closed, you may leave a message or use our feedback form to submit your feedback.
+When Customer Service is closed, you may leave a message or use our online feedback form.
 You may also write to us at:

 Port Authority Customer Service

 Your comments and suggestions help us improve the system and are valuable in planning and evaluating service.
 Please tell us when our service exceeds your expectations.
 Our drivers do everything they can to make your trip pleasant and appreciate being acknowledged.
 Commendations are signed by the driver's supervisor and presented to the driver who has gone the extra mile.
 Please also promptly tell us when you have been inconvenienced by our service so that we can immediately correct the problem.

 When you call with a comment or complaint, please have the following information ready: